schollz/schollz.github.io.old/content/post/books-2017.md

 which takes up quite a bit of my reading time.
 I can lump my reading into some broad categories.

-## Non-fictional animal encounters
+The first main category are books about *non-fictional animal encounters*.
 I started out the year reading **What a Fish Knows** by *Jonathan Balcombe*.
 I didn't quite finish this book - the first chapters a good but it turns into a bit of a direct plea to save the fish instead of an account of how amazing they are.
-An animal book shouldn't need to make a direct plea - the book should show enough how amazing the animals are and the reader can decide for themselves, and its a hard decision to make if you learn how awesome some of these animals are.
+An animal book shouldn't need to make a direct plea
+- the book should show enough how amazing the animals are and the reader can decide for themselves, and its a hard decision to make if you learn how awesome some of these animals are.

 The being said, **Illumination in the Flat-woods** by *Joe Hutto* is my